paulloy/Mourne-Book-Club/README.md

 This allows a user to view the current club members, their names, the books they are reading, and a small gallery with photos from the club.

+At a later stage in the project when there are more members, I may expand the gallery section and reduce the size of the members images section into a scrollable list, so that the page doesn't become too cumbersome when more users start joining the club.

 ### FAQ page